 New York City is made up of five boroughs: the Bronx, Brooklyn, Manhattan, Queens and Staten Island.
 Each one has enough attractions—and enough personality—to be a city all its own.
 Learn more about them with this guide.

-It doesn't get much more "iconic NYC Christmas" than the Rockefeller Center Christmas tree, towering above the ice rink below.
-Things get festive on December 4, when thousands of revelers will fill the area for the lighting of this signature Norway spruce.
-Catch holiday-themed performances from a star-studded guest list, usually hosted by NBC anchors (like Al Roker).
-When the switch is flipped on that Swarovski star–topped tree wrapped in 30,000-plus energy-efficient LED lights, expect plenty of "oohs" and "ahs" from the crowd.
-If you can't make it to the big event, you can see the tree (and snap plenty of photos of it) through January 7.
+It doesn't get much more picture-postcard NYC Christmas than the sight of the stately Rockefeller Center Christmas tree, towering above the ice rink below, all decked out in its finest holiday bling.
+Things get festive on December 3, when thousands of revelers fill the area for the lighting of this year's Norway spruce.
+A star-studded lineup, usually hosted by NBC anchors (like Al Roker), provides plenty of live entertainment.
+The crowning moment comes when the switch is flipped and the Swarovski star–topped tree's tens of thousands of (energy-efficient LED) lights come alive.
+Expect plenty of "oohs" and "ahs" from the crowd.
+If you can't make it to the big event, worry not—you can see the tree (and snap plenty of photos of it) through January 7.
 For more information, visit rockefellercenter.com.